-Luteinizing hormone-releasing hormone (LHRH) analogs, or agonists.
-Medicines such as leuprolide and goserelin lower testosterone levels in the body.
+Luteinizing hormone-releasing hormone analogs (agonists), or antagonists.
+Medicines, such as leuprolide, relugolix, and goserelin, lower testosterone levels in the body.

 Not all men develop osteoporosis from androgen-deprivation therapy.
 But the treatment can increase the risk for this disease.
 So men getting it should consider having routine bone mineral density screenings.
-This type of X-ray can diagnose osteoporosis, detect low bone density, monitor how well treatments are working, and predict the risk for future fractures.
+This type of X-ray can diagnose osteoporosis, detect low bone density, keep track of how well treatments are working, and predict the risk for future fractures.
 It is also called DEXA (dual energy X-ray absorptiometry).

 Once bone is lost, it can't be completely replaced using current therapies.
 Osteoporosis can't be cured.
 But it can be slowed down.
 There are a number of ways to prevent and treat osteoporosis in men.